2026 · NSS Background RemoverAbout 13 min readNovus Stream Solutions

 The first run succeeds or fails on time-to-first-result: how long from opening the tool to seeing it do the thing it promised.
 This is the moment the visitor was actually after, and the faster it arrives the more likely they are to stay, because a fast first win converts curiosity into belief.
 Anything that stands between the open and that first result is suspect — a signup wall, a settings step, a configuration screen, a permission request that is not strictly necessary yet.
 Each of these is a place where a user who has not yet seen any value is asked to invest before getting any, and that is exactly the wrong order.
 Value first, asks later.

 The signup wall deserves singling out because it is the most common and most costly first-run killer.
 Asking someone to create an account before they have seen the tool do anything is asking them to bet on a promise, and most will not — they will leave and try a tool that just works.
-The judgement of when an account is genuinely worth requesting is its own decision, argued in /product-blog/when-to-add-accounts-to-a-free-tool, but the first-run principle is unambiguous: never gate the first win.
+The judgement of when an account is genuinely worth requesting is its own decision, argued in When to add accounts to a free tool (and when not to), but the first-run principle is unambiguous: never gate the first win.
 Let the user reach the result that proves the tool works, and only then, if at all, introduce the account for the things that genuinely need one.
 The first result is sacred; protect the path to it.

 Teach by sample, not by lecture